M0hitMehra/archfree/README.md

 #

-This is a demo website build using React.js, Tailwind CSS, Framer Motion, Email.js etc.
+This is a demo website build using React.js, Tailwind CSS, Framer Motion, Email.js et

 The site is live at - https://archfree.vercel.app/